Art In Fiction

 • Researching The Time Keepers, particularly talking with people who experienced the Vietnam war

-• Prediction that more novels will start to be written around the Vietnam war now that it's 50 years in the past
+• Prediction that more novels will be written around the Vietnam war now that it's 50 years in the past

 • The theme of friendship in The Time Keepers